spacetask/taskhive/README.md

         ▒█▄▀▄█ ▒█░▒█ ▒█░▒█ ░▒█░░ ▄░
 ───────────────────────────────────────────────────────────────────────

-        Taskhive is a marketplace for freelancers, where work is task-based.
+        Taskhive is a mobile and desktop app for freelancers, a network where work is task-based.

         Taskhive enables you to buy and sell any service, and pay for it in any payment method you want, from anywhere in the world.